OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ---
-title: Source
+title: PyPI
-sidebar_position: 3
+sidebar_position: 4
-description: This section provides steps to install the OpenBB Terminal and SDK from source.
+description: This section provides steps to install the OpenBB Terminal and SDK from PyPI.
 This installation type supports Windows, macOS and Linux systems.
 keywords:
   [
     installation,